 Hilary Devey started out checking tachographs in a haulage firm.
-Now she has a multi-million pound business and a high-profile role as a small-business adviser on various successful TV shows.
+She now has a multi-million pound business and has featured as a high-profile small-business adviser on various successful TV shows.
 She told Simon Wicks what it takes to be a successful business owner

 "The thing that's really amazed me is how many people start businesses with hearts so full of hope and heads full of cotton wool.
 They think because they've been good at a hobby they can make it into a business."

-Hilary is forthright to the point of making you wince.
+Hilary is forthright in her opinions.
 "I get lots of requests from people wanting help with their businesses," she continues.